Open Accessibility Menu

 It’s important to do everything you can to prevent the spread of SARS-CoV-2.
 That means enforcing rules about protective gear for your employees and masks for everyone.
 It means encouraging employees who feel ill to stay home.
 It means strictly following appropriate procedures for handwashing, cleaning, and disinfecting.
 And it means keeping the environment thoroughly cleaned and disinfected.

 One way to reduce risk is to leave the cleaning and disinfecting to the professionals.
 Janitorial services can take a giant task off your plate and a giant weight off of your mind.
-Services like SaniMaster offer comprehensive levels of cleaning and disinfection for your facility, all with health-grade trained cleaning professionals.
+Our services offer comprehensive levels of cleaning and disinfection for your facility, all with health-grade trained cleaning professionals.
 Whether you’re in retail, foodservice, an office environment, or even a hospital, professional cleaners have the training needed to keep you safe.
 They’re trained in best practices from groups like the CDC, EPA, OSHA and more.
 They have expertise in everything from HazMat procedures to HIPAA to microbiology.

 When you have reliable professionals handling your cleaning, you don’t have to wonder whether the products you’re using will work, or whether disinfectants are being left on surfaces long enough to kill viruses.
 You don’t have to wonder if the cleaners are using PPE or if they’re remembering to throw it away and wash their hands when they’re done.